Chart Color Schemes

 An assessment of population growth drivers in Saratoga reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on AreaSearch's analysis of Australian Bureau of Statistics (ABS) population updates for the broader area, as of November 2025, Saratoga's estimated population is around 4,096.
-This reflects an increase of 114 people since the 2021 Census, which reported a population of 3,982.
-The change was inferred from AreaSearch's estimation of the resident population following examination of the latest ERP data release by the ABS in June 2024 and validation of three new addresses since the Census date.
-This level of population equates to a density ratio of 1,728 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Saratoga's growth rate of 2.9% since the census positions it closely to the SA3 area's growth rate of 3.1%, demonstrating competitive growth fundamentals.
-The primary driver for population growth was overseas migration, contributing approximately 66.0% of overall population gains during recent periods.
+The suburb of Saratoga had an estimated population of 4,096 as of Feb 2026.
+This figure represents a growth of 114 people since the 2021 Census, which reported a population of 3,982.
+The change is inferred from AreaSearch's estimation following examination of ABS's ERP data release in June 2024 and validation of three new addresses since the Census date.
+This results in a population density ratio of 1,728 persons per square kilometer.
+Saratoga's growth rate of 2.9% positions it within 0.3 percentage points of the SA3 area's growth rate of 3.2%.
+Overseas migration contributed approximately 66.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Looking ahead, population projections indicate an increase just below the median of statistical areas across the nation, with Saratoga expected to grow by 243 persons to 2041, reflecting a total increase of 5.5% over the 17 years.
+Based on aggregated SA2-level projections, the suburb is expected to grow by 253 persons to 2041, reflecting an increase of 5.6% in total over the 17-year period.

 Frequently Asked Questions - Population